saeedahmadee/ReactParticipantsList/README.md

 ## Local setup

 > You can use npm to create the dev environment.
 Check out setup instructions [here](https://www.npmjs.com/get-npm) if you don't have it installed already.
 After that, you can run npm install to install all the needed dependencies.
+Use `npm run server` to run the server app and use `npm run start` to run the client app.

 ```
 $ npm install